Windower/docs/_pages/steamdeck.md

    http://www.playonline.com/ff11us/download/media/install_win.html
 3. Open Steam in Desktop Mode.

-## Create a non-Steam game entry in your library
+## Add a non-Steam game to your library
 1. Choose **Games** > **Add a Non-Steam Game to My Library...**
 1. Click **Browse** and navigate to the downloaded client files.<br/>
    *By default, Firefox downloads to `/home/deck/Downloads`*